grafana/agent/docs/user/configuration/flags.md

 * `dynamic-config`: Enable support for [dynamic configuration]({{< relref "./dynamic-config" >}})
 * `extra-scrape-metrics`: When enabled, additional time series  are exposed for each metrics instance scrape.
 See [Extra scrape metrics](https://prometheus.io/docs/prometheus/latest/feature_flags/#extra-scrape-metrics).

+### Report usage of feature flags

+Grafana Agent provides the flag `-usage-report` to report the usage of feature flags to grafana.com.
+This helps to understand which enabled features are being used of your running Agent instance (all data sent is anonymous).

 ## Configuration file

 * `-config.file`: Path to the configuration file to load.
 May be an HTTP(s) URL when the `remote-configs` feature is enabled